Homebrew (video games): Xbox One, Series X, and Series S

 The Xbox One and Series X/S have a Dev Mode which, though intended to be used for retail game development, can be used to run unsigned homebrew software.
 It can be enabled on any retail Xbox console.
 Dev Mode disables retail games and software while enabled.
 Homebrew software can be developed as Universal Windows Platform applications, allowing many programs designed to run on desktop editions of Windows 10 to run on the console including console emulators.
 In order to activate developer mode, one has to first register for an app developer account, which has a fee of $19.

-The Xbox One and Series X/S have had limited exploits found, but very few have allowed homebrew, and all known exploits have been patched as of October 2022.
+PlayStation 5

+The PlayStation 5 is capable of running unsigned code on earlier firmware versions.
+A userland, kernel (and optionally hypervisor) exploit chain is required to be able to load homebrew on the PS5.
+As of April 2024, firmwares 3.00 to 4.51 is exploitable using an IPv6 kernel exploit that was originally patched on the PS4 but later resurfaced on the PS5.
+This exploit chain does not contain a hypervisor exploit, although a payload was created that works as a partial bypass to defeat enough security to run homebrew, dubbed libhijacker.
+Homebrew on the console includes unofficial 60/120 FPS patches for backwards-compatible PS4 games, cheats and fan speed adjustments.